C64 OS GETTING STARTED GUIDE

 If you have an SD2IEC but prefer to install C64 OS to IDE64, you can use SD2IEC to transfer the installation files to IDE64.

 C64 OS must be installed in the root directory of an IDE64 partition.
 Transfer the four files from the root directory of the System Card to the root directory of the partition on your IDE64 where you want to install C64 OS.
-Only two directory entries need to remain in the root directory after installation is complete.
+Only the file "c64os" and the directory "os" will need to remain in the root directory after installation is complete.

 Filename | Purpose | Notes |